 prominent authors in the area of young adult literature.
 The game format creates

 interest and excitement in reading.
 Through the fun and excitement of the

 competition, students improve reading skills, mature in their choices of reading

 materials, and acquire a broader knowledge base.
-Even during the height of the

 North Carolina's Battle of the Books can be traced back to a public radio program

 in Chicago in the 1940s originated by Ruth Harshaw.
 Librarians exposed to the